carservicewalekolkata/CSW_Admin/README.md

 3. Repeat with `az containerapp update` to roll out new tags.

 Remember to schedule or manually trigger the Python scripts (for example with an Azure Container App job or GitHub Actions workflow) whenever catalogue updates or credential refreshes are required.

+## Continuous Delivery

+Pushing to `development` or `main` kicks off the **Build and Publish Container** workflow located at `.github/workflows/container.yml`.
+The job uses Docker Buildx with the GitHub Actions cache to build the `runner` stage and push the resulting image to `ghcr.io/carservicewalekolkata/csw-admin`, tagging it with the branch name and commit SHA automatically.
+Provide any required secrets (for example `MONGODB_URI`) as repository or environment secrets if you extend the workflow to run database migrations or other scripts.

 ## Additional Notes